 1. Redirecting Production to Local Environment

-Have you ever had the need for testing local API changes but you're unsure how to test them as if they were deployed in production?
+Have you ever had the need for testing local API changes but you’re unsure how to test them as if they were deployed in production?
 This is going to be simpler than you imagine.
 Requestly comes with a Redirect Rule feature that lets any network requests for a particular URL be migrated to the one you specify.
+You can also map your locally code file to the live environment using Requestly Desktop app’s map local feature.

 It’s extremely simple to use and all you need to do is open up Requestly and click on the HTTP Rules button and click New Rule button.
 After that, select Redirect Rule and we’re in!